 Generators will add value to your home, especially if you choose one that can provide power for the entire home in the event of an emergency.
 Keep in mind, however, that the installation price will vary depending on building codes, the potential need for a fuel tank, the location of the power source, the possible need for a concrete pad, and other miscellaneous installation costs.

 Do Backup Generators Require Maintenance?

 Generators do require some upkeep, especially those that are bigger.
-If the generator is used for 24 to 48 hours continuously, it should be serviced.
-If it’s used for a week or more, have a professional change the filter and oil.
+You should service your generator when it’s used for 24 to 48 hours continuously.
+Using it for a week or more?
+Have a professional change the filter and oil.

-If you take great care of your generator, it will last longer and help you through a lifetime of power outages.
+If you take great care of your generator, it will last longer.
+In fact, it might help you through a lifetime of power outages.

 We stand behind all of the products we install and can recommend Kohler models in particular with confidence.